-The middle one of three, started off very shy with me, until we found hot chocolate and let’s not forget the marshmallows.
+The middle one of the three, started very shy with me until we found hot chocolate and let’s not forget the marshmallows.
 I found that through something as simple as finding what truly pressed his buttons you can become great mates.

 Like the Grandchildren, Scarlett loves her hot chocolate.
-As she is arriving to our house she can be heard telling her Mum exactly how she would like for me to make the milk and put the chocolate sprinkles on the side (I recently found out that I did not make this 3 year olds hot chocolate the same way the coffee shop does…she is such an “hc” snob.
+As she is arriving at our house she can be heard telling her Mum exactly how she would like for me to make the milk and put the chocolate sprinkles on the side (I recently found out that I did not make this 3-year-olds hot chocolate the same way the coffee shop does…she is such an “I” snob.
 It shouldn’t surprise you that she only likes pink marshmallows!
-She also loves our Alessi heart shaped spoons, which sits on the side and I am thrilled her snobby coffee shop does not provide this same spoon.
+She also loves our Alessi’s heart-shaped spoons, which sit on the side and I am thrilled her snobby coffee shop does not provide this same spoon.

-Photo: Scarlett just a little bit happy with herself!
+Photo: Scarlett is just a little bit happy with herself!

 Photo: Jake is still too young to enjoy hot chocolate and lollies and yet it does not stop him from eating the Alessi lolly jar lid (I am thinking germs, germs, germs as I write).